 - Enamel matrix application—A special gel is applied to the tooth root to stimulate growth of healthy bone and tissue.

-- Brush your teeth and tongue at least two times per day with soft bristles to control plaque growth
+- Brush your teeth and tongue with fluoride toothpaste at least 2 times per day

 - Use a mouthwash after brushing and flossing your teeth